-Guilt is a rug sack that weighs too much and stops us from moving forward….
-We cannot control everything and our children will not suffer; it is much better to spend a little quality time with our children than a lot of time with them but not giving them our attention.
-When you are with your children, give them all your attention.
+Guilt is a backpack that weighs us down and stops us from moving forward.
+We cannot control everything and our children will not suffer from a lack of total control; it is much better to spend a little quality time with our children than spend a lot of time with them while not giving them our full attention.
+When you are with your children, make them your focus.

 13. Do not compare yourself with other mothers.

-This may bring about a huge change in your daily satisfaction, health and happiness…
+This outlook can bring about a huge change in your daily satisfaction, health and happiness.

-Please tell us what you are going to change and what you are going to do differently in the future.
+Let us know what you want to change, and what you are going to do differently in the future!